-The Company owns office, office/warehouse, and retail properties in three U.S. cities.
+The Company owns office, office/warehouse, and retail properties in four U.S. cities.
 The Company's properties continue to compete with centers and office buildings of similar size, tenant mix and location.
-As of June 30, 2000, the combined lease occupancy of the Company's three properties (Corporate Center East, Southpoint Parkway Center and Broadbent Business Center) was 87%.
+As of September 30, 2000, the combined lease occupancy of the Company's three office properties (Corporate Center East, Southpoint Parkway Center and Broadbent Business Center) was 88%.
+The Company's fourth property, The Point Shopping Center, is currently undergoing a major redevelopment based primarily upon the construction of a 55,000 square foot Giant Food Store the elimination of approximately 100,000 square feet of internal mall area, and construction of a number of new stores.
+Upon completion in September, 2001, the center will measure approximately 265,000 square feet and will be at least 88% occupied.
 Operating results in the forthcoming year will be influenced by the ability of current tenants to continue paying rent, and the Company's ability to renew expiring tenant leases and obtain new leases at competitive rental rates.

-Rental income for the three months and six month periods ended June 30, 2000 was \$558,240 and \$1,214,132, respectively, compared to \$594,825 and \$1,248,076, respectively, for the corresponding period in 1999, a decrease of approximately \$37,000 and \$34,000, respectively.
-This decrease is primarily attributable to the sale of Germantown on May 11, 2000.
+Rental income for the three months and nine month periods ended September 30, 2000 was \$934,045 and \$2,148,013, respectively, compared to \$600,899 and \$1,848,975, respectively, for the corresponding period in 1999, an increase of approximately \$330,000 and 300,000, respectively.
+This increase is attributable to the additional rental income generated by the acquisition of The Point Shopping Center on July 1, 2000.

-Interest income increased by approximately \$70,000 due to the additional funds available for investment generated by the November 15, 1999 sale of Common Stock

-(see Note 1 to the financial statements).
+Interest income increased by approximately \$90,000 due to the additional funds available for investment generated by the November 15, 1999 sale of Common Stock (see Note 1 to the financial statements).

-Total property expenses, excluding depreciation, were \$216,857 and \$433,720 for the three month and six month periods ended June 30, 2000 compared to \$238,682 and \$446,262 for the corresponding periods in 1999, a decrease of approximately \$22,000 and \$13,000, respectively.
+Total property expenses, excluding depreciation, amortization and interest expense were \$359,717 and \$792,520 for the three month and nine month periods ended September 30, 2000 compared to \$261,439 and \$707,308 for the corresponding periods in 1999, an increase of approximately \$98,000 and \$85,000, respectively.
+This increase is due to the operating expenses of the Point Shopping Center commencing with the acquisition on July 1, 2000.

-Net income (loss) for the three month and six month periods ended June 30, 2000 were (\$55,615) ((\$0.06) per share) and \$7,960 (\$0.01 per share) compared to \$19,522 (\$0.04 per share) and \$56,486 (\$0.10 per share) for the corresponding period in 1999.
+Net income (loss) for the three month and nine month periods ended September 30, 2000 were (\$28,378) ((\$0.03) per share) and (\$14,374) ((\$0.01) per share) compared to \$7,733 (\$0.01 per share) and \$64,612 (\$0.12 per share) for the corresponding period in 1999.
 This decrease is attributable to the recognition of the impairment loss on the potential sale of the Bloomington, Illinois property.
-This loss is offset, in part, by the gain on the actual sale of Germantown.
-Net income before the impairment loss, gain on segment disposal, limited partner's interest, and early extinguishment of debt for the three months and six months ended June 30, 2000 was \$63,620 and \$270,669 compared to \$116,181 and \$294,731, a decrease of \$52,561 and \$24,062 respectively.
-This decrease is attributable to the one time termination payment received by a vacating tenant at the Bloomington, Illinois property during the second quarter of 1999.
+The loss if offset, in part, by the gain on the actual sale of Germantown.
+In addition, total expenses increased by approximately \$399,000 for the nine months ended September 30, 2000 over the same period in 1999.
+This is due to the increase in interest expense as a result of the acquisition of The Point Shopping Center and its mortgage loan payable.
+Correspondingly, total revenue increased by approximately \$335,000 due to income attributable to The Point.